- SJU reference # PJ.06-01 /Release 2019

 - Status Available for industrialisation/deployment

-- Reduced fuel consumption and emissions
+Reduced fuel consumption for airspace users